theislab/sfaira/docs/adding_datasets.rst

 =====================

 For a high-level overview of data management in sfaira, read :ref:`data_life_cycle_rst` first.
-In brief, a data loader is a set of instructions allow for streamlining of raw count matrices and meta data into objects of a target format.
+In brief, a data loader is a set of instructions that allows for streamlining of raw count matrices and meta data into objects of a target format.
-Here, streamlining means that gene names are controlled based on a genome assembly, metadata items are contrained to follow ontologies, and key study metadata are described.
+Here, streamlining means that gene names are controlled based on a genome assembly, metadata items are constrained to follow ontologies, and key study metadata are described.
 This streamlining increases accessibility and visibility of a dataset and to makes it available to a large audience.
 In sfaira, data loaders are grouped by scientific study (DOI of a preprint or DOI of a publication).